Yeshey/Web3MCserver/README.md

 2. clone and `cd` to the directory
 3. run `nix-shell` to get the environment with the required dependencies
 4. run `nix-build -A Web3MCserver.components.exes.Web3MCserver && ./result/bin/Web3MCserver` to build and run
-   1. running `nix-build -A projectCross.mingwW64.hsPkgs.Web3MCserver.components.exes.Web3MCserver` compiles it for windows.
+   1. running `nix-build -A projectCross.mingwW64.hsPkgs.Web3MCserver.components.exes.Web3MCserver && wine64 ./result/bin/Web3MCserver.exe` compiles it for windows and runs it with wine.